panruotong/CAG/README.md

 # CAG

-This repository contains the code and data for the paper *Not All Contexts Are Equal: Teaching LLMs Credibility-aware Generation*.
+This repository contains the code, data and models for the paper *Not All Contexts Are Equal: Teaching LLMs Credibility-aware Generation*.
 ![](first.png)
 ## QuickStart
 You can download our Credibility-aware Generation model and our Credibility-aware Generation Benchmark from HuggingFace Hub.